-As I mentioned previously that it could take around two months to climb Mount Everest in the best conditions.
+As I mentioned previously, it could take around two months to climb Mount Everest in the best conditions.
 BEST!
 Just imaging how long it would take in harsher conditions,s which most will see during their climb.

 Why does it take so long to climb?
-When you are climbing Mt Everest, you will face a lot of challenges along the way from extreme weather, having enough food and supplies, and even just the altitude change.
+When you are climbing Mt Everest, you will face many challenges along the way, from extreme weather, having enough food and supplies, and even just the altitude change.

 These all impact your trek up the mountain.
-If you also include the mental and physical stress of trekking for two months and sleeping in a tent.
-If you don’t pace yourself, you will completely drain your body and many breakdown from this.
+If you also include trekking for two months and sleeping in a tent, you also include the mental and physical stress of trekking.
+If you don’t pace yourself, you will completely drain your body and many breakdowns from this.

 What is the Climbing Season For Mount Everest?

 As you can imagine, it is not an option to climb Mount Everest year-round.
-You must wait for the ideal conditions, which generally start in late March, with the first climbers reaching the summit in mid-May.
+Instead, you must wait for the ideal conditions, which generally start in late March, with the first climbers reaching the summit in mid-May.